skucik20/AtomicHabits/README.md

 - [x] Create widget
 - [x] Update about page
 - [x] Ask user if he is sure to delate habbit
+- [x] Table in db based on the CategoryModel
+- [x] Add cetegories to habits
+- [x] Logic for ProgresHistory -> some charts etc
+- [x] Fix problem with close button in widget - sholud exit whole app
+- [x] Add picture if habbit list is empty

 ### Tests
 - [x] Write unit tests for AtomicHabitServiceTests
 - [x] Write unit tests for DailyResetServiceTests
 - [x] Write unit tests for ProgressHistoryServiceTests
+- [ ] Write unit tests for CategoriesServiceTests